Assyrian people: Language

 The Neo-Aramaic languages, which are in the Semitic branch of the Afroasiatic language family, ultimately descend from Late Old Eastern Aramaic, the lingua franca in the later phase of the Neo-Assyrian Empire, which displaced the East Semitic Assyrian dialect of Akkadian and Sumerian.
 After being conquered by the Assyrians, many people, including the Arameans, were deported to the Assyrian heartland and elsewhere.
-Due to a large number of Aramaic-speaking Arameans, the Aramaization of Assyria began.
-The relationship between Arameans and Assyrians grew stronger, with Aramean scribes working with Assyrian ones.
-Around 700 B.C., the Aramaic alphabet took the place of cuneiform and became the official writing system of the Assyrian empire.
-Aramaic was the language of commerce, trade and communication and became the vernacular language of Assyria in classical antiquity.
+Due to the large number of Aramaic-speaking people, the Aramaization of Assyria began.
+The relationship between the Arameans and Assyrians grew stronger, with Aramean scribes working alongside Assyrian ones.

+By around 700 BCE, the Aramaic script began replacing cuneiform in the Assyrian Empire for administrative and diplomatic purposes, though cuneiform continued for royal and religious texts.
+Aramaic was the language of commerce, trade, and communication and became the vernacular language of Assyria in classical antiquity.
 By the 1st century AD, Akkadian was extinct, although its influence on contemporary Eastern Neo-Aramaic languages spoken by Assyrians is significant and some loaned vocabulary still survives in these languages to this day.

-To the native speaker, "Syriac" is usually called Surayt, Soureth, Suret or a similar regional variant.
-A wide variety of languages and dialects exist, including Assyrian Neo-Aramaic, Chaldean Neo-Aramaic, and Turoyo.
-Minority dialects include Senaya and Bohtan Neo-Aramaic, which are both near extinction.
-All are classified as Neo-Aramaic languages and are written using Syriac script, a derivative of the ancient Aramaic script.
+To the native speaker, the language is usually called Surayt, Soureth, Suret or a similar regional variant.
+A wide variety of dialects exist, mainly Suret, and Surayt.
+All are classified as Neo-Aramaic languages and are usually written using Syriac script, a derivative of the ancient Aramaic script.
 Jewish varieties such as Lishanid Noshan, Lishán Didán and Lishana Deni, written in the Hebrew script, are spoken by Assyrian Jews.